 - A sense of pride and accomplishment from supporting others in their learning

-- Development of interpersonal skills
+- Development of leadership, communication and interpersonal skills

 - Paid position and paid training (beginning at $17.00/hour)

 - Recommended block trending of 80%

 - Level 2 or better in all behavioral competency areas

 - Knowledge of basic academic skills and ability to demonstrate the successful application of these skills

 - Ability to work independently applying critical thinking and problem-solving skills

 - Past tutoring, Supplemental Instruction leading, or teaching experience is preferred, but not required.